QED-DeveloperPortal/qed-developer-portal-public/_posts/2025/2025-07-09-from-projects-to-products-turning-a-house-into-a-home-130ea4.md

 Not *everything*, but *everything that matters most* - is done well.
 The things users truly need, delivered with care, warmth, and usability.
 Because even in a first release, we can still deliver something **great**, not just *viable*.

 We’re not skipping the pool and giving people a hole in the yard.
-We’re giving them a space to splash, laugh, and feel joy - *even if the landscaping comes later*.
+We’re giving them a space to splash, laugh, and feel joy, *even if the landscaping comes later*.

 ### Where to from here?

 Embracing product thinking doesn’t mean abandoning structure.
-It means extending our commitment beyond delivery - to *value*, *experience*, and *evolution*.
+It means extending our commitment beyond delivery to *value*, *experience*, and *evolution*.
 It means designing for real users, not just requirements.

 In our journey, we’re not demolishing the old house.
-We’re moving in, listening, and shaping it into a home - together.
+We’re moving in, listening, and shaping it into a home—together.

-*A Project is when we build things.
+*A project is when we build things.
-A Product is when we build experiences.*
+A product is when we build experiences.*